Plated Review: Is This Meal Kit Really Worth It?

 Regarding their meal selection, Plated monitors the popularity of their meals and strives to keep the fan favorites in the rotation more frequently.
 This means that they estimate that about half the meals offered in any given week are repeats, while half are either new or offered less frequently.

-You can browse the plated menu at https://plated.com/menus.
+You can browse the Plated menu on their website.
 To make tracking deliveries and selecting meal options easier, Plated also has an iOS and Android app that is fully integrated with your subscription.